GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/GitWorkflow.rst

 Resolving Submodule Changes In Primary Branch PRs
 =================================================

-When you conduct work on a submodule as described above during work on a primary GEOSX branch which has a PR, the merging procedure requires that the submodule referenced by the GEOSX PR branch be consistent with the submodule in the main branch of the project.
+When you conduct work on a submodule during work on a primary GEOSX branch with an open PR, the merging procedure requires that the submodule referenced by the GEOSX PR branch be consistent with the submodule in the main branch of the project.
 This is checked and enforced via TravisCI.

-Thus in order to merge a PR that includes modifications to submodules, the various PRs for each repository should be staged and finalized, to the point they are all ready to be merged, with higher-level PRs in the merge hierarchy having the correct submodule references for the current main branch for their repository.
+Thus, in order to merge a PR that includes modifications to submodules, the various PRs for each repository should be staged and finalized, to the point they are all ready to be merged, with higher-level PRs in the merge hierarchy having the correct submodule references for the current main branch for their repository.